MatthewMcManness/EECS581_Project3/README.md

 # BusyBee
-A project created by Matthew McManness [2210261], Manvir Kaur [3064194], Magaly Camacho [3072618], Mariam Oraby [3127776], and Shravya Matta [3154808].

-## Description
-This proposal outlines the development of a mobile-friendly calendar and to-do list application using Python with Kivy and KivyMD for the user interface.
-The app will feature a modern and clean design, similar to popular productivity apps, with a bottom navigation bar to easily switch between the calendar and to-do list views.
-The Calendar section will display a grid for the current month, allowing users to view and interact with each day, while the To-Do List section will provide a scrollable list of tasks with the ability to add, check, and remove tasks.
-The user interface is built with KivyMD's material design components, providing a sleek and responsive look that fits perfectly on mobile devices.
+A 2-in-1 calendar and to-do list desktop application.

-## Running BusyBee
+## Using BusyBee
-To run BusyBee, first download the repository and install all requirements listed in the next section.

-Then, in a terminal, navigate to the *EECS581_Project3* directory and run the following command:
+First download this repository and install all requirements listed in the next section.
+Then, open a terminal and navigate to the *EECS581_Project3* directory and run the following command:

 ```
 python main.py
 ```

+Watch the video here for specifics on how to use the application and its unique features.

 ## Requirements
 First, make sure you have Python (and pip) installed.
 To download them, visit the Python website [here](https://www.python.org/downloads/).